EshwarSR/NABi_Locomotion/README.md

 Change folder to `RL_locomotion` and run `python code/nabi_ars.py` to train the model, `python code/nabi_test_policy.py` to test the model.

 MujoCo model XML file and OpenAI gym environment files can be found in the `envs` folder.

+### ZMP
+`ZMP` folder contains all the MATLAB code related to ZMP based control.
+Running `ZMPgenerator` file creates the required trajectory.
+Later run the `Angles` file.